Primer C-VAE: An interpretable deep learning primer design method to detect emerging virus variants: Abstract

 \subsection{Results:}

-We employed a model based on a Variational Auto-Encoder (VAE) framework utilizing Convolutional Neural Networks (CNNs) as the primary method for identifying different variants.
-Subsequently, we extracted the convolutional layers from the VAE model for data post-processing to generate primers specific to different variants.
-Using SARS-CoV-2 as an example, our model effectively classified various variants (alpha, beta, gamma, delta, and omicron) with 98\% accuracy on both the training and test sets, and successfully generated primers for each variant.
-The primers generated by our model appeared with a frequency exceeding 95\% in their target variants and less than 5\% in other variants.
-These primers demonstrated good performance in in-silico PCR tests.
-For the Alpha, Delta, and Omicron variants, our primer pairs produced fragments shorter than 200 bp in PCR tests, which can be utilized for designing further qPCR detection methods.
-Additionally, our model successfully generated effective primers for organisms with longer gene sequences, such as Escherichia coli and Shigella flexneri.
+We introduce Primer C-VAE, a convolutional variational auto-encoder (C-VAE) that integrates a variational auto-encoder (VAE) framework with convolutional neural networks (CNNs), as the core model for identifying sequence variants.
+We then exploit features learned in the convolutional layers for downstream post-processing to derive candidate regions and generate variant-specific primers.
+Using SARS-CoV-2 as a case study, Primer C-VAE classified five variants (Alpha, Beta, Gamma, Delta, and Omicron) with 98\% accuracy on both the training and test sets, and generated primers for each variant.
+For most variants, the resulting primers appeared in more than 95\% of target sequences and less than 5\% of non-target sequences; Omicron showed moderately lower specificity (~80\% and ~20\%) owing to its greater genetic diversity.
+These primers showed good performance in \textit{in silico} PCR tests.
+For the Alpha, Delta, and Omicron variants, the primer pairs produced amplicons shorter than 200~bp, enabling their use in downstream qPCR assay development.
+In addition, Primer C-VAE successfully generated effective primers for longer genomes, including \textit{E. coli} and \textit{S. flexneri}.